corda/corda-docs-portal/content/en/apps/bankinabox/api-guide.md

 ### Withdraw money

-Send a `POST` request to the `/payments/withdraw-fiat` endpoint to invoke the [`WithdrawFiatFlow`](../../../en/apps/bankinabox/back-end-guide.html#withdrawfiatflow).
+Send a `POST` request to the `/payments/withdraw-fiat` endpoint to invoke the <a href="../../../en/apps/bankinabox/back-end-guide.html#withdrawfiatflow">`WithdrawFiatFlow`</a>.
 The `WithdrawFiatFlow` withdraws a specified amount from an account with the provided account ID.
 This request requires authorization.
 It can be sent by an admin user.

  - Request type: `POST`.
  - Path: `/payments/withdraw-fiat`.